buditanrim/buditanrim.github.io/_posts/2020-11-24-about-self-doubt.md

 If you have self-doubt, maybe that's necessary.
 We're all, human, after all.

-Self-doubt can turn into a rewarding improvement if you hang onto it and face it.
+Self-doubt can turn into a rewarding improvement or a motivation if you hang onto it and face it.
 Not running away from it.

 <div class="img-wrapper m-b-m">
     <img src="https://buditanrim.co/img/post/2020/11/about-self-doubt.jpg" alt="self doubt illustration" class="illustration small"/>